Student Code of Conduct

 b.
 A copy of the referral notice and/or incident report.

 c.
-A copy of the Students’ Rights and Responsibilities Respondent Information and Acknowledgement Form.
+A copy of the Students’ Rights and Responsibilities Respondent Information and Acknowledgment Form.

 Students who fail to contact the Hearing Officer to schedule the Procedural Interview or who fail to attend a scheduled Procedural Interview will be provided access to copies of these documents in advance of the Disciplinary Conference.